jtheisen/safe-mvc-urls/README.md

         <add namespace="MonkeyBusters.Web.Mvc"/>
         ...
 ```
-- Add the `MonkeyBusters.Web.Mvc.SafeMvcUrls` assembly to your Web.Config in the `compilation` section.
+- Add the `MonkeyBusters.Web.Mvc.SafeUrls` assembly to your Web.Config in the `compilation` section.
 It will then look something like this:
 ```
   <system.web>
     <compilation debug="true" targetFramework="4.5">